tlambert03/microsim/docs/stages.md

   configurations (e.g. filter sets) in the simulation, and `len(C)` is determined by the number of `channels` in the simulation.

+It's worth pointing out that we need to calculate the emission spectral flux for *every* combination of fluorophore and channel in order to be able to include bleedthrough and crosstalk effects in the simulation.
+For example `data[{'F': 0, 'C': 1}]` would represent the emission flux of fluorophore 0 when excited by channel 1.
+This is why both F and C remain at this stage.

 !!! examples

     Each channel in the simulation is an arrangement of optical filters